aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 18,000 children starve to death every day.
-They would have loved this cookie.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Mon Jun 16 05:12:53 2025
+Last update: Tue Jun 17 05:10:43 2025

 ### Let's play! 🎮